spikeheap/spikeheap.github.io/src/posts/2012-04-04-blogging-about-software-using-textmate.md

 slug: blogging-about-software-using-textmate
 title: Blogging about software using Textmate
 wordpress_id: 129
+description: I'm trying to force myself to be a better contributor to the software development community, and part of that is writing up my rough notes each time I solve an interesting technical problem
 ---

 I'm trying to force myself to be a better contributor to the software development community, and part of that is writing up my rough notes each time I solve an interesting technical problem.